kirillsemyonkin/ctf-grsu-new-year-2024/code-analysis/beef-200/README.md

 }
 ```

-Let's perform this operation on the values above (warning, they are in LE!):
+Let's perform this operation on the values above.

+> [!WARNING]
+> IDA / C++ / who-else-there-is use Little Endian.

 ```plain
   61333066657163623a78